KaihuaTang/VQA2.0-Recent-Approachs-2018.pytorch/README.md

 # Several Recent Approaches (2018) on VQA v2

 The project is based on [Cyanogenoid/vqa-counting][0].
-Most of the current VQA2.0 projects are based on [https://github.com/KaihuaTang/bottom-up-attention-vqa][1], while I personally prefer the Cyanogenoid's framework, because it's very clear.
+Most of the current VQA2.0 projects are based on [https://github.com/KaihuaTang/bottom-up-attention-vqa][1], while I personally prefer the Cyanogenoid's framework, because it's very clean and clear.
 So I reimplement several recent approaches including [bottom-up top-down][2], [bilinear attention network][3], [Intra- and Inter-modality Attention][4] together with [learning to count][5] into this project.

 ## Dependencies